-The Solid Waste District operates two landfills in Moab, Utah.
+The Solid Waste District operates two landfills in Grand County, Utah.
 The Moab Landfill is a construction/demolition landfill.
 The Klondike Landfill is a permitted Class 1 landfill that accepts household trash.

 On a national level–60% of the municipal solid waste generated is from non-residential sources–industrial, commercial, institutional and non-profits.
 Only 40% is generated by residential households.

 2020 Fee Structures

 2020: Increased biosolids disposal fees to match the municipal solid waste rate ($38/ton) at the Klondike Landfill, split electronic waste recycling rates into residential ($0.30/lb) and commercial ($0.50/lb) generator categories, and increased the price to purchase mulch from the Moab Landfill.

 September 2019: Conducted a comprehensive review of existing fee structures at all three operational centers, modified/expanded listed commodities to clarify waste types, recyclable commodities, and expanded electronic/universal recycling commodities accepted at the Community Recycle Center during monthly electronic and universal recycling collection events.
 Established separate rates for residential and commercial customers at the Moab Landfill.

 2017: New fees implemented included commercial charges for recycling corrugated cardboard, all generators are charged for electronic waste at a set rate of $0.30 per pound.

 2016: There were no charges for recycling center support for residents or businesses.
 E-Waste charges for business and institutional (non residential customers) were $0.30 per pound, batteries were $2 per pound.
 Private citizens were allowed to bring e-waste at no charge, however donations were taken to help offset costs.